SitePen/dstore/README.md

 # Dependencies

 dstore's only required dependency is Dojo version 1.8 or higher.
 Running the unit tests requires the [intern-geezer](https://github.com/theintern/intern/tree/geezer) package (see the testing docs for [more information](./docs/Testing.md)).
-The extensions/RqlQuery module can leverage the [rql](https://github.com/persvr/rql) package, but the rql package is only need if you use this extension.
+The extensions/RqlQuery module can leverage the [rql](https://github.com/persvr/rql) package, but the rql package is only needed if you use this extension.

 # License